kitschpatrol/yanki-connect/readme.md

 ## Features

 - **Action method organization + convenience methods**\
-  Instead of putting all <!-- actionCount -->116<!-- /actionCount --> methods in a single namespace, action convenience methods are organized into the same groups used in the [Anki-Connect documentation](https://git.sr.ht/~foosoft/anki-connect/tree/25.11.9.0/item/README.md#supported-actions), to simplify auto-complete discoverability.
+  Instead of putting all <!-- actionCount -->116<!-- /actionCount --> methods in a single namespace, action convenience methods are organized into the same groups used in the [AnkiConnect documentation](https://git.sr.ht/~foosoft/anki-connect/tree/25.11.9.0/item/README.md#supported-actions), to simplify auto-complete discoverability.

 - **Low-level access through the provided `invoke` method**\
-  If you don't want to use the convenience methods, an `invoke(action, params)` method is also exposed on the YankiConnect class for direct interaction with the Anki-Connect API.
+  If you don't want to use the convenience methods, an `invoke(action, params)` method is also exposed on the YankiConnect class for direct interaction with the AnkiConnect API.

 - **Inline documentation and full type annotations**\
   The action method types are annotated with JSDoc-style comments to provide documentation and links in your IDE's auto-complete pop-over.

 - **Errors from the API are thrown**\
-  Instead of returning an object with `result` and `error` keys, Yanki Connect's convenience methods checks for errors in responses from the Anki-Connect API, and throws them as errors.
+  Instead of returning an object with `result` and `error` keys, Yanki Connect's convenience methods checks for errors in responses from the AnkiConnect API, and throws them as errors.
 This gives more convenient access to the result, but means you'll need to do your own error handling.

-  _Note that this only applies to the convenience methods (`client.card.*`, etc.) the `invoke(action, params)` method returns the Anki-Connect API's raw `{"result": ..., "error": null}` responses._
+  _Note that this only applies to the convenience methods (`client.card.*`, etc.) the `invoke(action, params)` method returns the AnkiConnect API's raw `{"result": ..., "error": null}` responses._

 - **Anki desktop app auto-launch**\
-  Perhaps the most precarious aspect of the Anki-Connect add-on is that the Anki desktop application _must_ be running for any of the API calls to work.
+  Perhaps the most precarious aspect of the AnkiConnect add-on is that the Anki desktop application _must_ be running for any of the API calls to work.
 Yanki Connect tries to sand down this rough edge by (optionally) automatically launching the Anki desktop app if it's not running already.

   You can enable this behavior by passing a configuration option when the class is instantiated: